ShaishavGandhi/AppNotice_android/README.md

 *	Copy that ZIP file back to lib folder it came from.

 *	Delete the old AAR file and rename the new ZIP file to InAppConsentSDK.aar
+   *	Note: This AAR file (along with documentation) is the product that gets sent to clients who use Android Studio.

 *	Clean and rebuild the AAR project.